NITCbase/nitcbase.github.io/src/pages/index.md

 A step-by-step implementation roadmap of the project guides you through various stages of implementation of the RDBMS.
 The documentation of the project includes tutorials that help you to assimilate the concepts as well as the data structures and design details that you need to understand at each phase of the project.
 The complete design and specification of the RDBMS and its various component subsystems are also documented and made available.

 NITCbase follows an eight layer design, with the basic capabilities of a standard relational database management system which includes, creation and deletion of tables, inserting records, selection queries and indexing using B+ Tree.
-The final RDBMS implemented by you will support elementary SQL queries such as create, drop, alter, insert, select, project, equi-join and also the queries for B+ Tree based indexing such as "create index" and "drop index".
+The final RDBMS implemented by you will support elementary SQL queries such as create, drop, alter, insert, select, project, equi-join and also the queries for B+ Tree based indexing such as _create index_ and _drop index_.
 Currently, NITCbase does not support concurrency.

 ## What are you building